Is There A RIFT Between The Two? Arjun Kapoor To Miss Jahnvi Kapoor's Dhadak Screening!

 A Good Family Support

-We're glad that despite Arjun Kapoor missing out on Dhadak special screening, atleast Anshula Kapoor is making up for it, and this will indeed make Jahnvi Kapoor feel more happy and confident.
+We're glad that despite Arjun Kapoor missing out on Dhadak special screening, Anshula Kapoor is making up for it, and this will indeed make Jahnvi Kapoor feel more happy and confident.

 The Grand Release Of Dhadak